Fernando Zóbel de Ayala y Montojo

-Fernando Zóbel de Ayala y Montojo Torrontegui (August 27, 1924 – June 2, 1984), also known as Fernando M. Zóbel, was a Spanish Filipino painter, businessman, art collector and museum founder.
+Fernando Montojo Zóbel de Ayala (August 27, 1924 – June 2, 1984), also known as Fernando M. Zóbel, was a Spanish Filipino painter, businessman, art collector and museum founder.

 Early life

-Zóbel was born in Ermita, Manila in the Philippines to Enrique Zóbel de Ayala (1877–1943) and Fermina Montojo y Torrontegui and was a member of the prominent Zóbel de Ayala family.
-He was a brother of Jacobo Zóbel (father of Enrique J. Zóbel), Alfonso (father of Jaime Zóbel de Ayala) and Mercedes Zóbel McMicking, all children of his father from his first wife, Consuelo Róxas de Ayala (who died on September 25, 1907 at the age of 30).
+Fernando Montojo Zóbel de Ayala was born in Ermita, Manila in the Philippines to Enrique P. Zóbel de Ayala (1877–1943) and Fermina Torrontegui Montojo-Zóbel de Ayala and was a member of the prominent Zóbel de Ayala family.
+He was a brother of Jacobo Zangroniz Zóbel (father of Enrique J. Zóbel), Alfonso (father of Jaime P. Zóbel de Ayala, I) and Mercedes Zóbel-McMicking, all children of his father from his first wife, Consuelo Róxas de Zóbel de Ayala (who died on September 25, 1907, at the age of 30).
 He was a nephew and namesake of Fernando Antonio Zóbel de Ayala, the eldest brother of his father.

-His father was a patron of Fernando Amorsolo.
-In gratitude, Amorsolo would teach the young Fernando on the rudiments of art.

-Zóbel took up medical studies at the University of Santo Tomas in Manila.
-In 1942, he had spinal deficiency that forced him to become bedridden that year.
-To pass the time, he took up sketching.
-He studied at the University of Santo Tomas and then left for Harvard University in 1946 to take up degrees in history and literature.
-He graduated in three years and wrote a thesis on the Federico García Lorca play The Love of Don Perlimplín and Belisa in the Garden.
+Zóbel initially pursued medical studies at the University of Santo Tomas in Manila.
+In 1942, he suffered from a spinal condition that left him bedridden.
+During his recovery, he began sketching and studied under the Filipino painter Fernando Amorsolo, whose works had been acquired by his father and who also acted as one of his patrons.
+Zóbel continued his studies at the University of Santo Tomas before transferring to Harvard University in 1946, where he pursued degrees in history and literature.
+In 1949, he completed his undergraduate degree in Humanities in three years, graduating magna cum laude with a thesis on Federico García Lorca’s play The Love of Don Perlimplín and Belisa in the Garden.

 Boston-style works

 Zóbel started painting without formal training while in Harvard.
 In the fall of 1946 he met Jim Pfeufer and his wife Reed Champion Pfeufer.
 Reed was a painter who was loosely connected with the Boston School, and she became a mentor to the young artist.
-Zóbel graduated in 1949 as magna cum laude.
-After finishing his bachelor's degree he briefly returned to Harvard to study law, and then worked as a curator at the Houghton Library.
+After finishing his bachelor's degree, he briefly returned to Harvard University to study law, and then worked as a curator at the Houghton Library.
 Zóbel's paintings from this era were representational, and often had an aspect of caricature.